Introduction to the Craft of Writing

 The course tutor is Helen Shipman, who has over thirty years’ experience as a teacher of writing and literature at undergraduate and postgraduate level.
 Helen is a tutor for the Faber Academy and a director of the Professional Writing Academy.
 Most recently, she was course leader for an MA in Professional Writing.

 Helen’s particular interest is in teaching the basic techniques of narrative fiction; she believes that writing is a craft that can be honed through practice and the development of technique.
 Her students have gone on to publish short stories, novels and non-fiction books.

-Included in the weekend: freshly baked morning pastries, a welcome pack, lunches with At The Chapel, and selected special offers on additional courses.
+Included in the weekend: freshly baked morning pastries, a warming lunch, welcome pack and selected special offers on additional courses.
 Refreshments available throughout the day.

-This course has limited numbers and will run at Caro in Bruton, Somerset.
+This course has limited numbers and will run in Sherborne, Dorset.

 Once your booking is confirmed we will email you with full booking T&Cs and further details.

 Next date to be confirmed.
 Please contact us if you have any questions or are interested in attending.